iamnoah/atg-ivy-resolver/README.md

+NOTE: I no longer work with ATG, so I can't maintain this module.
+Try [this fork](https://github.com/rajeshja/atg-ivy-resolver).

 Provides a custom Ivy resolver for declaring dependencies on ATG modules.
 The modules must be available locally and are resolved via the `DYNAMO_HOME` environment variable.